GID1EON/foundry-fundme-f25/README.md

 # Foundry Fund Me

-This is a section of the Cyfrin Solidity Course.
+This is a section of the Cyfrin Solidity Course completed by me (Gideon) :).
+Foundry Fund Me is a solidity project which enables Onchain crowd-sourcing.
+Many thanks to Patrick and Cyfrin Updraft for this.

 *[⭐️ Updraft | Foundry Fund Me](https://updraft.cyfrin.io/courses/foundry/foundry-fund-me/fund-me-project-setup)*